Old Testament: Key Ancestors

 Approximately 18 references

-Grandfather of Abraham, and also the name of Abraham's brother.
-The city of Nahor in upper Mesopotamia (near Haran) is where Abraham's servant found Rebekah (Genesis 24:10).
+The name belongs to two men: Abraham's grandfather and Abraham's own brother.
+The city of Nahor in upper Mesopotamia, near Haran, was where Abraham's servant found Rebekah as a bride for Isaac (Genesis 24:10).

 Key references: 1 Chronicles 1:26, Genesis 11:22, Genesis 11:23, Genesis 11:24, Genesis 11:25, Genesis 11:26, Genesis 11:27, Genesis 11:29, Genesis 22:20, Genesis 22:23 (and 7 more)